mdn/content/files/en-us/web/css/filter_effects/using_filter_effects/index.md

   - CSS
   - CSS Property
   - Reference
+  - filter-functions
+  - filter
+  - backdrop-filter
   - SVG
   - SVG Filter
-  - filter-functions
-  - Example
-  - filters
-  - Guide
-  - Web
 ---

 {{CSSRef}}

+CSS Filters enable may visual effects that used to be reserved to costly image editing applications.
+The CSS {{cssxref("filter")}} and {{cssxref("backdrop-filter")}} properties provides access to effects like blur or color shifting, impacting the rendering of images, backgrounds, and borders.
-**CSS filters** are represented by the {{cssxref("&lt;filter-function&gt;")}} data type that define graphical effects that can change the appearance of an image.
-These effects, or functions, are used in the {{cssxref("filter")}} and {{cssxref("backdrop-filter")}} properties.

-Included in the CSS standard are several functions that achieve predefined effects.
-You can also reference an SVG filter with a URL to an [SVG filter element](/en-US/docs/Web/SVG/Element/filter).
+The {{cssxref("filter_effects")}} module defines the {{cssxref("&lt;filter-function&gt;")}} data type which provides 10 different graphical effects that can alter the appearance of an image as well as the ability to reference an SVG filter with a URL to an [SVG filter element](/en-US/docs/Web/SVG/Element/filter).

+This guide defines the 10 CSS filter functions and their SVG equivalents.

 ## Filter functions